1bai1/Jinwen-Dataset/README.md

 If you find this dataset helpful for your research, please cite it as follows:

 > [Jinmingwanxiang].
 (2026).
 Jinwen-Dataset: A Comprehensive Dataset of Chinese Bronze Inscriptions.
-GitHub.
-[Your Repository Link]
+GitHub. [https://github.com/1bai1/Jinwen-Dataset.git]